The human brain is weird.

-The concept is that you mention key facts earlier then you actually present them so they consciously and sub-consciously store them and don’t feel as if it’s brand new information.
+The concept is that you mention key facts earlier than you actually present them so they consciously and subconsciously store them and don’t feel as if it’s brand new information.

 This makes them more open to the idea later while allowing you to guide their thoughts.

 I love the study done by Jay Olson at McGill University in Quebec, Canada.

 He began performing magic tricks by the age of five and fell in love with how perception can change people’s actions.

 This is why we conducted a study in which e performed the same magic trick on 105 different individuals, asking them to select a card from a deck as he shuffled through it.

 He would purposely stop for a millisecond on a specific card and found that this heavily influenced subjects’ decisions to choose that card.

 In fact, he was able to successfully guide 103 out of 105 people to choose the card he wanted.
 92% of volunteers stated they did not know their choice to choose a card was being manipulated, either.